 The Beast Side: Living and Dying While Black in America

 On the Run

 Jennilie Brewster’s paintings and installations have been shown in museums and galleries around the country.
 Her fellowships include the Ucross Foundation, the Headlands Center for the Arts, and the Vermont Studio Center’s Swann Fellowship for a writer who’s also a painter.
 As director of OPEN DOORS, she works with hospital residents to improve their lives and inspire action for safer, more just communities.
 She is writing a book about landscape and trauma.
 You can visit her at jenniliebrewster.com

 Enter your email address to receive notifications for author Jennilie Brewster

-You have been added to the notification list for author Jennilie Brewster
+Confirmation link sent to your email to add you to notification list for author Jennilie Brewster